Athena-OS/athena/docs/nixpkgs.md

 When we submit existing tools, some of them could need to be patched for several motivations (i.e., security reasons).
 How can we know if a tool has patch files available?

 One effective method is to access to [Debian Security Tools Packaging Team repository](https://salsa.debian.org/pkg-security-team) and search for the tool you are submitting in Nix repository and look inside `debian/patches` directory where you can find a list of patch files.
+Don't consider those patch files with a warning icon near the commit ID.

 #### Create patch files